 How Can I Prove the Driver Who Hit Me Was Negligent and Caused the Crash?

 You could recover compensation if you were partially at fault for your injuries.
 However, this can make it more difficult to recover the money you need to pay your bills.
 The best option is to have strong evidence proving the other driver acted negligently.
 This can mitigate any accusations against you.

 We will need to gather and present proof of the four elements of negligence to show fault and liability.
 Under Georgia law, these elements include:

 - Duty of care: The driver had an obligation to take specific actions to keep others safe, usually following traffic laws.

 - Breach of duty: The motorist failed to do what they had an obligation to do.
 Failing to measure up to a legal standard of care is negligence.

 - Causation: The driver’s carelessness or recklessness caused the crash.

 - Damages: You suffered financial losses and physical and emotional harm.

-For example, imagine a driver turning right did not first look left to see you in the bike lane continuing straight.
-We will need to prove that the driver had an obligation to look for anyone in the bike lane, failed to do so, collided with you as a result, and you suffered losses.
+For example, imagine a driver turning right did not first look to see you in the bike lane continuing straight.
+We will need to prove that the driver had to look for anyone in the bike lane, failed to do so, collided with you as a result, and you suffered losses.
 When we can prove all four factors of liability, we can pursue the at-fault party for compensation for your losses.

 Timeline for Suing the Driver Who Hit You